-On January 15, 2013, the BSP issued Circular No. 781, Basel III Implementing Guidelines on Minimum Capital Requirements, which provides the implementing guidelines on the revised risk-based capital adequacy framework particularly on the minimum capital and disclosure requirements for universal banks and commercial banks, as well as their subsidiary banks and quasi-banks, in accordance with the Basel III standards.
-Circular No. 781 is effective on January 1, 2014.
+On January 15, 2013, the BSP issued Circular No. 781, Basel III Implementing Guidelines on Minim Requirements, which provides the implementing guidelines on the revised risk-based capital adec particularly on the minimum capital and disclosure requirements for universal banks and commwell as their subsidiary banks and quasi-banks, in accordance with the Basel III standards.
+Circular of January 1, 2014.